Gibbons-Lab/isb_course_2023/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Keeping the communication channels accesible to all participants and refraining from any destructive actions that harm access to them

 Examples of unacceptable behavior include: